-9. New safety sciences based course SAFE 806 Advanced Topics in Environmental Health and Safety

-The focus of the course will be to strengthen students' technical skills in safety, health and environmental practices.
-Topic areas will include analytical methods in industrial hygiene, systems safety analysis techniques, and integration of safety practices into lean manufacturing environments to name a few.
+9. New safety sciences based course SAFE 806 Advanced Topics in Environmental Health and Safety hygiene, systems safety analysis techniques, and integration of safety practices into lean manufacturing environments to name a few.
 While many of the topics covered in this course are considered current issues, the focus will be the application of technical skills.